minhphuc477/DSA12/README.md

 # DSA12
 this repo is for algorithms and data structure study.
-IT MAY NOT PASS THE TEST CASE, PLEASE ONLY USE IT FOR PREFERENCE in this code include:
+IT MAY NOT PASS THE TEST CASE, PLEASE ONLY USE IT FOR REFERENCE <br>
+in this code include:
 <ol>
 <li> Array <br></li>